fmaste/Haskell/nix/Internals.md

 The other one starts the ```nix-daemon```, remember I installed with
 ```--daemon``` (multi-user).
 Nice to see that the nix-daemon appears to be part
-of a recently build/installed nix package, where the installer may be using a
+of a recently build/installed nix package (the correct terminology is package or
-binary "old" version as part of a bootstrapping process, to compile the newest
+expression?), where the installer may be using a binary "old" version as part of
-version:
+a bootstrapping process, to compile the newest version:

 ```console
 $ cat /etc/systemd/system/nix-daemon.service